Policy Number: 2

 In Person: 7777 Knight Road, Houston, TX 77054

 Additional information regarding the reporting of threats or incidents of violence can be found in HOOP 39, Violence Free Workplace.
-Information on reporting of sexual misconduct, including sexual assault, can be found in HOOP 59, Sexual Misconduct.
+Information on reporting of sexual misconduct, including sexual assault, can be found in HOOP 59, Prohibition of Sexual Harassment & Sexual Misconduct.

 Timely information regarding campus crime and crime-related problems are made available to the university community by various means.
 The university will, without delay, and taking into account the safety of university community members, determine the appropriate notification to be sent and the related content of the notification.
 The university will then initiate the appropriate notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 For more information on emergency communications for other events, such as weather incidents, see HOOP 141, Emergency Management and Business Continuity Plans.